NicholasLennox/passport-explainer/readme.md

 });
 ```

-But this is a little messy and its useful to understand what `locals` can be used for.
+But this is a little messy and its useful to understand what `locals` can be used for - so lets stick to what we did (`res.render('signup');`).

 Now that we've seen how user error handling can be implemented with messages, its time to finish off this signup route and actually add our user to the data store.

 Once that is successful we want to redirect to `/users/login` so they can login with their new credentials - this is also where we will implement passport.

 ```js
 // routes/user.js